PRESENTATIONS, WORKSHOPS & READINGS

 Many colleges are considering using open-source software as a way of taking control of both the design and cost of supporting instruction and administration.
 At NJIT, we have created Moodle and Sakai sandbox environments to experiment with, but our earlier entry into open source software was using OSS blogs and wikis.
 Blog and wiki installations require many of the same considerations as a CMS, but on a much smaller scale.
 The theme of the conference is “interoperability” and my session looks at starting out with an open source project using a wiki or blog and included: obtaining the software, installation, user training, support issues.

-This joint presentation with Blake Haggerty (NJIT) examines why student satisfaction evaluations at many universities are typically lower for online course as compared to face-to-face alternatives.
+This joint presentation with our instructional designer Blake Haggerty (NJIT) examined why student satisfaction evaluations at many universities are typically lower for online course as compared to face-to-face alternatives.
 This study examined New Jersey Institute of Technology’s efforts to determine whether faculty development or the use of specific course components in WebCT can minimize this discrepancy.

 Before working in instructional technology and teaching in higher ed, Ken taught for many years in K-12 where rubrics have been used extensively and with great success.
 Bonnie is an instructional design specialist in Monmouth’s Faculty Resource Center and presents regularly on the creation and use of rubrics for assessment.